Administration order

 Independent financial adviser (IFA)

-Individuals who offer advice on financial products and investments.
+Someone who offers advice on financial products and investments.
 They are separate from any company providing the financial products.

 Income

-Any money you receive, for example wages, pensions or benefits.
+Any money you get from things like wages, pensions or benefits.

 Income drawdown

-A scheme where an individual with a personal pension or stakeholder pension scheme withdraws ad hoc sums to provide them with income.
+A scheme where someone with a personal pension or stakeholder pension takes out money sometimes for income.

 Income payments agreement (IPA)